alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### These images show how when you are on the exercise it forces you to exit the video to see how to do the pose well

 ### 8. Aesthetic and minimalist design
+This heuristic focuses on the design aspect of the site and if it allows the user to navigate easily through the content without clutter or irrelevant information.

 #### YMCA 360 (1)
 > The overall aesthetic of the website is perfect as it does not over power the usability aspect of it and makes you want to click.
 The color and font scheme work well together and the images are in high definition.
 The only problem is the fact that the descriptions for the videos about the instructor, level of intensity etc. are in small font but are bolded which makes it hard sometimes for reader to read it, especially older users.